 May 18, 2020

-Open Banking & Australia: Are we Ready for Banking-As-A-Service?
+Open Banking & Australia: Ready for Banking As A Service Platforms?

 Without any unexpected delays to roll-out, it is expected (at the time of writing) that banks and financial institutions across Australia will adhere to the ACCC’s released Consumer Data Right (CDR) legislation.
 One of the reasons for this is the now well-understood force of digital disruption from open banking, seen around the world in various models including Europes PSD2 mandates.